SvenMichaelKlose/tunix/src/tunix/doc/index.md

 ### "M$": Get memory information

-1. "TOTAL": Number of banks.
 2. "USED": Number of used banks.
 3. "FREE": Number of free banks
+4. "RESERVED": Number of reserved ones.
 4. "FAULTY": Number of faulty ones.
+1. "TOTAL": Number of banks.
 5. "BANKSIZE": Size of a bank in bytes.

 ## "MA": Allocate a bank